rlazoti/rlazoti.github.com/_posts/2014-09-20-map-and-reduce-functions-in-javascript.md

 //[2, 4, 6, 8, 10]
 {% endhighlight %}

 And now the last one function called **reduce**.
-Different from **map** function, this one returns only one value with a initial value predefined that is the result of a combine function executed recursively over each element of the list.
+Different from **map** function, this one returns only one value with an initial value predefined that is the result of a combine function executed recursively over each element of the list.
 See the following function:

 {% highlight javascript %}
 var reduce = function(list, initalValue, combineFn) {